Real time data analysis with the ATLAS Trigger at the LHC in Run-2: Run-2 Improvements of the ATLAS Trigger System

 \section{Run-2 Improvements of the ATLAS Trigger System}

 Improvements of the hardware, firmware and software parts of the trigger system must aim at a better rate control and processing time per event, higher reconstruction and identification efficiencies with respect to offline selections, and resolution effects closer to offline measurements.
-A detailed discussion of these trigger improvements is presented in~\cite{bib:atltriperf2015}.
+A detailed description of the upgrade of the trigger system is presented in~\cite{bib:atltriperf2015}.